brug-be/articles_of_association/README_FR.md

 * determine their powers, and
 * will indicate the assignment to give the net assets of the company's assets.

-This assignment should be made mandatory for an association working for promotion, education, distribution of Ruby.
+This assignment should be made mandatory for an Association working for promotion, education, distribution of Ruby.

 ### Article 24.
 Founders

-The association Ruby Belgium is founded by:
+The Association Ruby Belgium is founded by:

 * Joren De Groof,
 * Hannes Fostie,